Inorganic Ions – Biological Molecules Ep 10

 IonFunction

-Na+Sodium ions help glucose and amino acids to cross cell membranes by going across alongside them.
-This is called co-transport, and we’ll look at this in more detail in future topics.
+Na+Sodium ions help glucose and amino acids to cross cell-surface membranes.
+This is called co-transport, and you can read about this here.
 They are also important in muscle contraction, nerve impulses, and regulating fluid balance.

 K+Similar to sodium ions, potassium ions are also important for muscle contraction, nerve impulses, and regulating fluid balance.